|Detailed Band History|

 Head East is currently a 5-piece band consisting of Roger Boyd (keyboards & vocals), Greg Manahan (bass, lead guitar & vocals), Glen Bridger (lead guitar & vocals), Eddy Jones (drums & vocals), and Darren Walker (lead vocals & bass).
 The new members superb musicianship and versatility along with their strong vocal and song writing abilities, resulted in the reinstatement of some classic Head East songs to the set list along with new material and a few new covers of classic rock favorites, making for an exciting new live show.

 Head East has grown in popularity over the last several years due to the resurgence of classic rock music, their presence on the internet, and their exciting new live show.
-This rise in popularity resulted in the issuance of several CDs from 1999 to present culminating with "Raise A Little Hell" released in Spring of 2013.
+This rise in popularity resulted in the issuance of several CDs from 1999 to present culminating with "Raise A Little Hell" released in the Spring of 2013.

-Head East has brought four decades of classic rock to their fans.
+Head East has brought five decades of classic rock to their fans.
 Roger Boyd, leader and keyboardist of Head East, has stated that Head East will continue to rock as long as he can lift his synthesizer over his head and play.
-And that he looks forward to bringing Head East music to the fans for many years to come.
+And that he looks forward to bringing Head East music to the fans for years to come.

 © 2018 Head East